WATCH THIS SPACE FOR

 (These topics will be reviewed in greater depth later this semester under group processes.)

 "Immunization effects" can prevent attitude change.
 If we give you practice at refuting arguments aimed at changing your attitudes, resistance to later appeals rises.
-[We will look at "obedience to authority" later.]
+[We will also look at "obedience to authority" later.]

 Initial research on fear appeals dismissed them as ineffective.
 People were so turned off and anxious from the message, they never really got to the comprehesion or acceptance part.
 However, we now know that fear appeals can be effective if they specify easily implemented actions and arouse a moderate amount of fear.